Published on

 Maps from THE QUIET YEAR

-When I was a kid going on long roadtrips, I would grab the map from the glovebox and scan it for the pen marks from previous trips.
+When I would go on long roadtrips as a kid, I would grab the map from the glovebox and look at the pen marks from previous trips.
 What did that line mean?
 Why is there an X here?
 Let’s go to the X right now!

 It’s a story without words: the symbols, colours, scratches and stains, they are the journey immortalised on paper.
-The style and stroke can tell you what was important, who was there, how they were feeling at the time.
+The style and stroke can tell you what was important, who drew it, how they were feeling at the time.

 I love games that create artefacts (and especially maps) because your creation is more than just a memory.
 Sure, you’ll probably toss it in a drawer and forget about it for six years, but that moment you find it again?
-When you remember what the Xs and lines and names all meant in your story?
-To me, that’s special, maybe enough to be saved from the trash for another 6 years.
+When you remember all the Xs and lines and names from your story?
+That’s special, maybe enough to be saved from the trash for another six years.

 The Quiet Year is a great example of this.
 It’s a mapping game about a community after a collapse but before their ambiguous end.
 It’s a quiet year of creation and destruction, and the map you create represents this struggle.

 The map is the most obvious influence on HOME, but I wouldn’t be surprised if The Quiet Year subtly influenced much more of my design.
 Avery Alder deserves high praise for emulating how communities work together, how communication can be constrained, how contempt can grow.
-There is also a simple elegance to the game that I appreciate more now that I’ve tried to simplify my own game.
+As a game designer, I really appreciate the simple elegance she created.

 Off to space